mpifr-vlbi/eht2023_difx_templating/README.md

 EHT 2023 VLBI DiFX correlation setups

-Most tracks were observed at 230 GHz, the single track e23d15 at 345 GHz.
+All tracks were observed at 230 GHz except for the 345 GHz track e23d15.

 Channel definitions are now sorted in numerically increasing order in the DiFX v2d file.
 This addresses feedback from EHT 2021 by the L1/CE group, 2021 b1 b2 had decreasing freq